1 (833) 247-3652

 1. Set clear goals and expectations

-Communicate work briefs, goals, and deadlines with clarity to all your employees.
+Communicate work briefs, goals, and deadlines with clarity to all your employees, especially home-based staff.
 You may want to hold daily or weekly virtual meetings to bring your hybrid workforce together to discuss projects and share progress.
-Communicating regularly is essential to keeping your staff aligned, especially if they don't all share the same in-office days.
+Communicating regularly is essential to keeping remote staff engaged and motivated.

 2. Create a hybrid work policy

-Developing a policy for hybrid or remote work will set down the rules on breaks, attendance, provision of equipment, cybersecurity, and ratio of home-to-office hours.
+Developing a policy for hybrid or remote work will set down the rules on breaks, attendance, provision of equipment, cybersecurity, and ratio of home-to-office hours (if your hybrid workers are splitting time between office and work).

 You should update your employee handbook with your hybrid work policy.
-Make sure you share it with your hybrid workers through your company intraweb or a cloud-based HR management software such as Peninsula's HR software.
+Make sure you share it with your hybrid workers through your company intraweb or a cloud-based HR management software such as BrightHR.

 3. Change parameters for assessing performance

 To get the best out of your hybrid team, tailor your management style to their needs.
-Some workers may perform better with detailed instructions and frequent one-on-one meetings, whether in person or online.
+Some workers may perform better with detailed instructions and frequent one-on-one video meetings.
 Others may only need clarity on objectives and deadlines.

-Micromanaging or monitoring your staff when they're working from home will only put unnecessary strain on your energies.
+Micromanaging or monitoring your remote staff all day will only put unnecessary strain on your energies.
 It will also be demotivating for your staff.
 Don’t put a premium on the number of hours clock in, but rather on the results delivered.

 4. Organize in-person work socials